We have discussed the raw data we will use in the general introduction notebook. Now we will use bash commands to look in these files.

 [A] Yes, the fastq file contains reads with information spread over four lines.:

-command prints regular files to your screen.
+Note that the regular cat command prints regular files to your screen.

-command is just a variant of this for compressed files.
+The zcat command is just a variant of this for compressed files.

 cat is short for conCATenate, zcat is short for something like gZipped-conCATenate